A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer: CONCLUSION

-At first glance, developing pre-trained sequential recommenders for zero-shot cross-domain inference seems impossible.
-While we see pre-trained language~\cite{bert,gpt3,openai2023gpt4,raffel2020exploring,liu2019roberta} and vision models~\cite{dosovitskiy2020image,he2016deep,radford2021learning} show excellent generalizability across datasets and applications, being able to achieve state-of-the-art performance by just a few fine-tuning steps~\cite{bert,liu2019roberta} or even without any training~\cite{openai2023gpt4,gpt3} (\ie zero-shot transfer), there are are essential differences.
+At first glance, developing pre-trained sequential recommenders for cross-domain inference seems impossible.
+While we see pre-trained language~\cite{bert,gpt3,openai2023gpt4,raffel2020exploring,liu2019roberta, liu2025climb, li2024advances} and vision models~\cite{dosovitskiy2020image,he2016deep,radford2021learning, lin2025moralise} show excellent generalizability across datasets and applications, being able to achieve state-of-the-art performance by just a few fine-tuning steps~\cite{bert,liu2019roberta} or even without any training~\cite{openai2023gpt4,gpt3} (\ie zero-shot transfer), there are essential differences.
 The representations learned by the pre-trained language model seem universal since the training domain and the application domain (\eg text prediction and generation) share the same language and vocabulary, supporting the effective reuse of the word representations.
-However, in the cross-domain recommendation problem, the items are distinct across domains in sequential recommendation datasets (\eg grocery items vs movies).
-Therefore, forming such generalizable correspondence is nearly impossible if we learn specific representations for each item \textit{within} each domain.
+However, in the cross-domain recommendation, the items are distinct across domains in recommendation datasets (\eg grocery items vs movies).
+Therefore, forming such generalizable correspondence is nearly impossible if we learn representations for each item \textit{within} each domain.
 Recent work explores pre-trained models for sequential recommendation~\cite{ding2021zero,hou2022towards, hao2021pre} within the same application (\eg online retail).
-However, they assume access to auxiliary information of items (\eg item description), which is application-dependent and is not always available in practice.
-Therefore, these models cannot learn universal representations of items; instead, they bypass the representation learning problem by using additional item side information.
-Thus, while achieving success within a domain, these recent models cannot generalize to new domains without auxiliary information.
-This paper tackles the challenge of zero-shot, cross-domain sequential recommendations without any auxiliary information.
+However, they assume access to metadata of items (\eg item description), which is domain-dependent and is often not generalizable to other domains.
+These models cannot learn universal representations of items; instead, they bypass the representation learning problem by using additional item-side information.

+\textbf{Our Insight:} There exist item popularity shifts in the user's sequence, as indicated in~\Cref{fig:intro}.
+The item popularity shifts can be explained as temporal shifts in the user's preferences.
+For example, a user might be interested in buying some common office goods such as pens, papers, and notebooks, but afterward, they might look for other less common office goods such as a whiteboard or a desk.
+Previous works try to learn users' preference from the past sequence but \textit{ignore the crucial aspect of item popularity dynamics}, which could indicate the user's changing preferences.
+We know that the marginal distribution of user and item activities are heavy-tailed across datasets, supported by prior work in network science~\cite{Barabasi1999,Barabasi2005} and by experiments in recommender systems~\cite{Salganik2006}.
+In addition, recent work in recommender systems suggests that the popularity dynamics of items are also crucial for predicting users' behaviors~\cite{ji2020re}.